Paolo Antonio Cortez, Medical Office Administrator student at Herzing College Toronto

-Herzing's Medical Office Administrator program is 7 months long, and includes a 4-week internship.
+Herzing's Medical Office Administrator program is 10 months long and includes a five-week internship.
 This is a full-time program delivered at the Toronto campus.
 Students learn medical terminology, clinical software, transcription, and how to update and organize patient records.

 Click below to explore the Medical Office Administrator program in greater detail.
-See a course list, information about careers, and chat live with an Admissions Advisor.
+See a course list, get information about careers, and chat live with an admissions advisor.

 Or fill out the Request Info form on this page to get fast, free program information by email.
 We're here to help!